This is who we are.

 2 degree programs

-B.S. in Business Administration — with 13 specializations and now supporting the Entrepreneurship Fellows program and the state's only school with industry-focused specializations like Real Estate and Economic Development, and Risk Management and Insurance.
+B.S. in Business Administration — with 12 specializations and now supporting the Ratcliffe Entrepreneurship Fellows program and the state's only school with industry-focused specializations like Real Estate and Economic Development, and Risk Management and Insurance.
+Our students have two pathways to complete their business program requirements entirely online.
 We also have the only Accounting Honors Program in Maryland as well as the Accelerated Bachelor's to Master's option.
-(653 students)
+(357 students)

 1 undergraduate certificate program